OpenStuder/OpenStuder.github.io/gateway.md

 - `/etc/openstuder/sigatewayd.conf`: This file contains the general configuration of the gateway daemon itself.
 - `/etc/openstuder/drivers.conf`: This file lists the device access drivers to instantiate and their configuration.

 If security is enabled, a third file `/etc/openstuder/users.txt` contains the list of users along with their password hashes and configured access level.
 You will have to use the `sigwctl user` CLI command to add, list, modify and delete user accounts in that file.

 ### Gateway configuration `/etc/openstuder/sigatewayd.conf`

 #### Gateway section

-The `Gateway` section contains general settings for the OpenStuder gateway daemon.
+The `[Gateway]` section contains general settings for the OpenStuder gateway daemon.

 ##### driverSearchPaths

 Space-separated list of paths where the gateway daemon is searching for **device access**, **storage** and **authorize** plugins.
-Note that the plugins folders are searched in the order they are in the list.
+Note that the plugins folders are searched in the order they appear in that list.

 **Optional**, default value is `/var/lib/openstuder/drivers`.